Thomas Fitzalan, 5th Earl of Arundel: Portuguese alliance and marriages

-King Henry's sister, Philippa of Lancaster, had married King John I of Portugal, and to further cement the alliance between England and Portugal, Fitzalan married Beatrice, the illegitimate daughter of King John.
-The wedding took place in London on 26 November 1405, with King Henry IV in attendance.
+King Henry's sister, Philippa of Lancaster, had married King John I of Portugal, and to further cement the alliance between England and Portugal, Fitzalan married Beatrice, the illegitimate daughter of John I. The wedding took place in London on 26 November 1405, with King Henry IV in attendance.

 Welsh conflicts and alliance with Burgundy

 In the following years Fitzalan again had to help suppress revolts in Wales and the Welsh Marches.
 Politically, Fitzalan allied himself with the King's half-brothers the Beauforts, and when Thomas Beaufort, Duke of Exeter, was appointed Chancellor in 1410, Fitzalan became one of the King's principal councillors.
-Beaufort favored an alliance with Burgundy, and Fitzalan was one of the leaders of those sent to help fight the rival Armagnac faction in France.
-Sometime in this period Fitzalan was made a Knight of the Garter.
+Beaufort favoured an alliance with Burgundy, and Fitzalan was one of the leaders of those sent to help fight the rival Armagnac faction in France.
+Sometime in this period, Fitzalan was made a Knight of the Garter.

 Henry IV fell seriously ill in 1411, but was determined to forge an alliance with John the Fearless, Duke of Burgundy.
 The King announced his intention that a fleet would be sailing to Calais, and issued instructions to ambassadors to go to Burgundy's offer of a military aid against Orleans.
 But two days before the fleet was due to sail, the king changed his mind, and on 21 September 1411 declared Parliament would meet in November.
-Instead Arundel set sail with a private fleet and a mercenary force hired by the Burgundians from the Prince of Wales.
+Instead, Arundel set sail with a private fleet and a mercenary force hired by the Burgundians from the Prince of Wales.
 Arundel found himself in a difficult dilemma: the king wanted an Armagnac alliance, but the prince preferred to deal with Burgundy.
 A double-dealing policy commenced negotiating with the duke of Berry while continuing to reinforce Burgundy.
 But the old king recovered at the November Parliament, and the prince's Regency council was dismissed.
-On 9 November, Arundel led 1000 archers to aid the Burgundians to victory before the bridge at the Battle of St Cloud, near Paris.
+On 9 November, Arundel led 1,000 archers to aid the Burgundians to victory before the bridge at the Battle of St Cloud, near Paris.
 Some of Arundel's men fought in the ranks of Duke's bodyguard.

 The Peace of Chartres signed by Henry IV in 1409 was broken.
 His policy of pro-Valois Armagnac diplomacy was enshrined in the Treaty of Bourges.
 But no sooner had it been signed on 20 May, the friends of the Burgundian elites declared it illegal, because it was.
 John the Fearless raised a royal army forcing Berry to surrender Bourges in the name of Charles VI on 15 July.
 The very next day the peace was renewed by the French nobility in a promissory letter to Henry IV signed by the dukes of Berry, Orleans, Bourbon and Burgundy.

-On 10 August 1412, the peace was again threatened by Thomas, Duke of Clarence who extorted an humiliating ransom from the Armagnacs after he had landed at St Vaast-le-Hogue.
+On 10 August 1412, the peace was again threatened by Thomas, Duke of Clarence who extorted a humiliating ransom from the Armagnacs after he had landed at St Vaast-le-Hogue.
 The King favoured Clarence over his older brother, so the Beauforts lost influence, and Arundel retired to his estates.
 Clarence was instructed to proceed to Gascony to await; the next spring King Henry IV died.